Jane Zhang

-Jane Zhang (张靓颖 (Zhāng Liàngyǐng); born October 11, 1984) is a Chinese singer, songwriter and record producer.
+Zhang Liangying (Zhāng Liàngyǐng (张靓颖); born October 11, 1984), also known as Jane Zhang, is a Chinese singer, songwriter and record producer.
 She is known for her signature use of the whistle register and has been dubbed the "Dolphin Princess" (海豚公主).
 Zhang began performing as a teenager by singing in pubs to help earn money for her family.
 After signing with Huayi Brothers Media Corporation in 2005, Zhang released her first studio album, The One (2006).
 Her second album, Update, was released in 2007.
 Zhang's third studio album, Jane@Music, was released in 2009.
 Her fourth studio album, Believe in Jane, was released in 2010.
 In 2011, Zhang released her fifth studio album, Reform, which was certified double platinum by the International Federation of the Phonographic Industry (IFPI).

 Jane performed in the 2017 Victoria's Secret Show and was featured in the Oprah Winfrey Show.
 Her single "Dust My Shoulders Off" topped iTunes 4th and 1st in music video.
-She was invited and attended the Grammy twice.
+She was invited and attended the Grammys twice.
 She was the judge for the Montreal international film festival.
-She has 40 million followers on Weibo and won 7 times of China best female artist.
+She has 40 million followers on Weibo and won China Best Female Artist seven times.
 Zhang released her first English-language studio album Past Progressive in 2019.

 Zhang has received numerous awards, including nine Beijing Pop Music Awards for Best Female Singer, two China Gold Record Awards, and a MTV Europe Music Award.
 She has been included in the annual Forbes China celebrity lists from 2006 to 2013.
 In 2016, the Chengdu government estimated her annual output value at ¥1.1 billion ($160 million).

 Early life

 Zhāng Liàngyǐng, known popularly as Jane Zhang, was born in Chengdu, Sichuan, on October 11, 1984.
 She took the English name "Jane" when she was at school, stating in an interview that she had "always liked the novel Jane Eyre" and paid homage to the novel in an EP.
 Her father, Zhang Huaqing (张华清), was a long-distance truck driver whose work frequently took him away from home; her mother, Zhang Guiying (张桂英), was a department-store assistant during that time.
 Zhang noted in an interview that "her parents divorced early [though she] did not realize the secret until years later".
 At the age of 15, Zhang's father died and "her mother was laid off from her job", so Zhang sang at a public bar to help support the family, adding to the 100 yuan per month she received from her late father's family.
 She told an interviewer in 2007 that she "lived in a bar for 6 years".

 Zhang entered Sichuan University Foreign Language College for undergraduate studies in 2003.
-She began her singing career by winning third place at the Chinese singing contest, Super Girl, in 2005, and signed with Huayi Music the following year.
+She began her singing career by winning third place at the Chinese singing contest Super Girl in 2005, and signed with Huayi Music the following year.